Scott3142/python-programming/codelabs/part-2.md

 Negative
 : \_\_init\_\_

-Once the print command has been executed, we move on to the next command, which calls the method `printNumber`.
-Calling this method moves the execution of the program to the beginning of the method `printNumber`.
-Meanwhile, the `main` method will await for the execution of the method `printNumber` to end.
-While inside the method `printNumber`, the call stack looks like this:
+Once the print command has been executed, we move on to the next command, which calls the method `print_number`.
+Calling this method moves the execution of the program to the beginning of the method `print_number`.
+Meanwhile, the `main` method will await for the execution of the method `print_number` to end.
+While inside the method `print_number`, the call stack looks like this:

 Negative
-: printNumber <br> \_\_init\_\_
+: print_number <br> \_\_init\_\_

-Once the method `printNumber` completes, we return to the method that is immediately below the method `printNumber` in the call stack -- which in this case is the method `main`. `printNumber` is removed from the call stack, and the execution continues from the line after the `printNumber` method call in the `main` method.
+Once the method `print_number` completes, we return to the method that is immediately below the method `print_number` in the call stack -- which in this case is the method `main`. `print_number` is removed from the call stack, and the execution continues from the line after the `print_number` method call in the `main` method.
 The state of the call stack is now the following:

 Negative
 : \_\_init\_\_